gnmearacaun/rpios-wayfirewm-config/README.md

 ```
 ## Drop the configurations into place

 Put wayfire.ini, config.txt and other configs into place.
-Assuming you're somewhat familiar with Linux already, I've named the files and folders to indicate where they belong.
-If it's not obvious you can hit me up in the Issues of this repo.
+Assuming you're familiar with Linux, I've named the files and folders to indicate where they belong.
+If it's not obvious you can hit me up in [Issues](https://github.com/gnmearacaun/rpios-wayfirewm/issues).
     Note: When you make changes to wayfire.ini, RPiOS will log you out, to force you to log back in.

 - Customize lxterminal & taskbar, darken theme to taste.